DXWT: 1988–present: DXWT

-In July 1988, about two years after the "EDSA People Power Revolution", DXMC migrated into the FM frequency under the callsign DXWT and became known as 92.3 WT.
-After a few years, UMBN launched a new FM brand now known as Wild FM.
+In July 1988, DXMC migrated into the FM frequency under the callsign DXWT, on which the callsign is based on "Wild Thing" (Tone Lōc song), and became known as Wild 92.3 WT.
+The Wild brand would be launched in UMBN's stations a few years later.

 Under the leadership of Willie Torres, DXWT was formatted as dance-leaning Contemporary Hit Radio (CHR), capitalizing on dance remixes and EPs (extended plays), normally played only in disco clubs.
 Wild FM transformed radio programming by putting these re-mixes and EPs in 20-minute un-interrupted non-stop sweeps over the airwaves.
 Wild FM also revolutionized radio promotions and events by organizing street discos and disco sa barangays.
 In less than a year, Wild FM became no. 1 in Davao City, and a by-word in the industry.

 During the early 2000s, it slowly shifted to the masa market.
 In 2009, the station changed its branding to Wild 92.3 WT.
 In 2010, it became the first radio station in Mindanao to broadcast via HD Radio technology.
 Today, Wild FM remains a vital force in the industry, enjoying the steady support of both the listeners and advertisers, as Mindanao's dance outlet.

 In July 2018, as part of their 30th anniversary, the station reverted to its Wild FM brand.